czzarr/czzarr.github.com/source/_posts/2012-04-20-twitter-shatters-barriers-to-eexperts.markdown

 When you try to email or talk on the phone to an expert, you always want to be super apologetic, respectful and you don't really focus on the content of the conversation you're trying to have but instead you focus on the asymmetry of the relationship and that makes you uncomfortable.
+Twitter make all these concerns vanish.

 I love Twitter for these opportunities.